Wyko/essential_deathworlders/content/books/bolthole-aces/chapter-01-Innocence-Lost.md

 That was more of a tactical question and Amyni glanced from the new image and back to her own sensors.
 "Negative.
 I only see one active signature within range.
 It’s clearly not large enough to be a cruiser and it’s well on the other side of the fleet from us.
 Maybe some sort of tender after all?"

-"Maybe…"
+"Maybe..."

 "Forget the tender, if one of these things is operational, and uncrewed?"
 Geeran was already thinking along the same lines as Goruu.

 Amyni was less sure though.
 "But whose are they?
-I think I know where they might have come from, at least they help to explain a few… discrepancies.
+I think I know where they might have come from, at least they help to explain a few... discrepancies.
 But I’m not about to just jump into a ship I know nothing about."

 Goruu ignored Amyni's sudden revelation of knowing more than she pretended and filed it away for later.
 "Maybe we should learn a bit more about them then."
 He adjusted their course to bring them right up alongside what he thought was the side of one of the ships.